Mithgol/node-fido2twi/README.md

 After that you may run `npm test` (in the directory of fido2twi).
 Only the JS code errors are caught; the code's behaviour is not tested.

+## See also

+The package [`twi2fido`](https://github.com/Mithgol/node-twi2fido) aggregates microblog entries from Twitter and prepares them for being posted to Fidonet.
+It's a useful counterpart to `fido2twi`.

 ## License

 MIT license (see the `LICENSE` file).